-Mandy wanted to see some images of Kashmir.
-We looked online and found representations of Kashmir that moved between an idyllic fruitful landscape to a Kashmir with streets filled with armed men in uniform and protesting men without – yet there is so much more in between.
-These images brought us to the modern political history of Kashmir, and Mandy seemed to suddenly recognise in India the way the colonised can so easily transform into the coloniser.
+Together we looked online for images and found various representations of Kashmir that moved between an idyllic fruitful landscape to a Kashmir with streets filled with armed men in uniform and protesting men and women without uniform.
+Yet there is so much more that lies between these two poles.

 “On my way to meet you, I was driving, and I was trying to think about what these cups of tea actually mean.
 On one hand they’re absolutely meaningless, and on the other they are intensely meaningful.
 Life is like that too, don’t you think?”